Fshy/FshyBot/README.md

 <pre>
-!smug                     - Posts a random smug reaction image !sfw [search term]        - Uploads a random SFW image from Danbooru, of the given search term !nsfw [search term]       - Uploads a random NSFW image from Danbooru, of the given search term !tags [search term]       - Searches Danbooru for possible related search tags !2B [nsfw]                - Uploads a random 2B image, or a NSFW version if supplied as a parameter
+!smug                     - Posts a random smug reaction image !2B [nsfw]                - Uploads a random 2B image, or a NSFW version if supplied as a parameter

+!tags [search term]       - Searches Danbooru for possible related search tags !sfw [tag]                - Uploads a random SFW image from Danbooru, for up to two search tags !nsfw [tag]               - Uploads a random NSFW image from Danbooru, for up to two search tags

+Multiple tags are separated by a / symbol, Example: !sfw kancolle/thighhighs
 </pre>

 <h5>Web APIs</h5>